xinwenfu/VChat_TRUN/README.md

 		<img src="Images/I23.png" width=600>

 	4. Once you are satisfied we are executing the shell code, click the continue (Red arrow) button to allow it to execute.
 5. Look around in your netcat terminal!
-You should see a shell like the one below.
-Just note that windows defender may kill it!
+You should see a shell like the one shown below.
+Just note that Windows defender may kill it if you have protections enabled!

 	<img src="Images/I24.png" width=600>